Abhi89-bit/internship_project/docs/USER_GUIDE.md

 2. Confirm the deletion

 ## Search Functionality
-- Use the search bar to find departments or employees
+- Use the search bar to find departments, employees, or tasks.
-- Search by name or other relevant fields
+- Search by name or other relevant fields.

 ## Frequently Asked Questions